 Is this different to a Schedule of Condition & Cleanliness?

-- If your landlord does not provide you with an inventory then create your own.
-Download a sample version HERE - you can adapt it as necessary for your property.
-Then get it signed by an independent witness and give this to your landlord/agent.
+If your landlord does not provide you with an inventory, then create your own.
+Here is a template for you to adapt so it is suitable for your property.
+You can also find other versions online

-- If you are going to be Joint Tenants, don’t assume you just have to check your room.
+If you are going to be Joint Tenants, and you are the first to arrive don’t just check your room.
 Discuss who is going to be moving in first and who will need to undertake this process on behalf of everyone.

 Why is this necessary?

 The Inventory/Schedule of Condition and cleanliness acts as a record / evidence of how the property was handed over to you AND how you hand it back.
 Sometimes called a check in and check out appointment.

 Anything that appears to have occurred during the tenancy could give the landlord a legitimate claim to make deductions from your security deposit.

 This process should protect you from claims against your deposit and avoid confusion as to who caused what damage.